-The Court shall form chambers of three or five Judges.
+The Court shall form chambers consisting of three and five Judges.
 The Judges shall elect the Presidents of the chambers from among their number.
 The Presidents of the chambers of five Judges shall be elected for three years.
 They may be re-elected once.

-- The Grand Chamber shall consist of eleven Judges.
+The Grand Chamber shall consist of eleven Judges.
 It shall be presided over by the President of the Court.
-The Presidents of the Chambers of five Judges and other Judges appointed in accordance with the Rules of Procedure shall also form part of the Grand Chamber. - The Grand Chamber shall sit when a Member State or a Community institution that is party to the proceedings so requests. - The Court of Justice shall sit in plenary session where cases are brought before it pursuant to Articles 195(2), 213, 216 or 247 (7) of the Treaty establishing the European Community. - Moreover, where it considers that a case before it is of exceptional importance, the Court may decide, after hearing the Advocate-General, to refer the case to the plenary session.
+The Presidents of the chambers of five Judges and other Judges appointed in accordance with the conditions laid down in the Rules of Procedure shall also form part of the Grand Chamber.

+The Court shall sit in a Grand Chamber when a Member State or an institution of the Communities that is party to the proceedings so requests.

+The Court shall sit as a full Court where cases are brought before it pursuant to Article 195(2), Article 213(2), Article 216 or Article 247(7) of the EC Treaty or Article 107d(2), Article 126(2), Article 129 or Article 160b(7) of the EAEC Treaty.

+Moreover, where it considers that a case before it is of exceptional importance, the Court may decide, after hearing the Advocate-General, to refer the case to the full Court.

-- Decisions of the Court shall be valid only when an uneven number of its members is sitting in the deliberations. - Decisions of the Chambers consisting of three or five Judges shall be valid only if they are taken by three Judges. - Decisions of the Grand Chamber shall be valid only if nine Judges are sitting. - Decisions of the full Court shall be valid only if eleven Judges are sitting. - In the event of one of the Judges of a Chamber being prevented from attending, a Judge of another Chamber may be called upon to sit in accordance with conditions laid down in the Rules of Procedure.
+Decisions of the Court shall be valid only when an uneven number of its members is sitting in the deliberations.

+Decisions of the chambers consisting of either three or five Judges shall be valid only if they are taken by three Judges.

+Decisions of the Grand Chamber shall be valid only if nine Judges are sitting.

+Decisions of the full Court shall be valid only if eleven Judges are sitting.

+In the event of one of the Judges of a chamber being prevented from attending, a Judge of another chamber may be called upon to sit in accordance with conditions laid down in the Rules of Procedure.

-- No Judge or Advocate-General may take part in the disposal of any case in which he has previously taken part as agent or adviser or has acted for one of the parties, or in which he has been called upon to pronounce as a member of a court or tribunal, of a commission of inquiry or in any other capacity. - If, for some special reason, any Judge or Advocate-General considers that he should not take part in the judgment or examination of a particular case, he shall so inform the President.
-If, for some special reason, the President considers that any Judge or Advocate-General should not sit or make submissions in a particular case, he shall notify him accordingly. - Any difficulty arising as to the application of this Article shall be settled by decision of the Court. - A party may not apply for a change in the composition of the Court or of one of its Chambers on the grounds of either the nationality of a Judge or the absence from the Court or from the Chamber of a Judge of the nationality of that party.
+No Judge or Advocate-General may take part in the disposal of any case in which he has previously taken part as agent or adviser or has acted for one of the parties, or in which he has been called upon to pronounce as a member of a court or tribunal, of a commission of inquiry or in any other capacity.

+If, for some special reason, any Judge or Advocate-General considers that he should not take part in the judgment or examination of a particular case, he shall so inform the President.
+If, for some special reason, the President considers that any Judge or Advocate-General should not sit or make submissions in a particular case, he shall notify him accordingly.

+Any difficulty arising as to the application of this Article shall be settled by decision of the Court.

+A party may not apply for a change in the composition of the Court or of one of its chambers on the grounds of either the nationality of a Judge or the absence from the Court or from the chamber of a Judge of the nationality of that party.